 The screen is the biggest battery drainer on any device.
 From larger and brighter displays to high refresh rate displays, there are enormous reasons for battery consumption.
 You can enable some settings that assist you to save some battery life.

 In that case, adjusting the brightness level can greatly extend battery life and stop Android phone battery drain.
 Users can either manually adjust the brightness or enable automatic brightness.

 - Search for Auto-brightness or Adaptive brightness menu.
 Enable it.

 Use Battery Saver Mode

-Every Android phone comes with a battery saver mode to optimize the battery life.
+Every Android phone comes with a battery saver mode to optimize the battery life and prevent battery drainage.
 The battery-saver mode typically has two different modes, i.e. basic and extreme.

 The basic battery mode may increase the battery life by a slight level.
 Whereas, the extreme mode can close all your phone features except calls and messages.
 To enable or disable the power saving modes or battery saving modes in your Android smartphone, follow these steps,

 - Go to Android Settings.

 - Click on the Battery icon and Device Care.

 - Search for Battery Saving mode.
 Turn it on.